Main navigation

 Where in the world?

 Students in the School of Journalism and Mass Communication have studied abroad all over the world, and we encourage you to explore your options through the University of Iowa International Programs office.
-Additionally, Major Advising Pages (MAPs) outline the academic requirements and recommended programs for each major.
 The following programs are tailored to students pursuing a career in journalism:

 How do I get started?